Guide to Kiwi workplaces

 Cultural differences in management style preferences

-- Kiwis expect everyone to be treated the same
+- expect everyone to be treated fairly

+What would you say about how you work?
 What are you like compared to Kiwis?

 Check our English language section for tips on improving your English, and the learning English section of the regional pages for information about learning English in your area.